 - a.
-May the adjunct respond to inquiries about the case from legislators? - May the adjunct say more to legislators than the appointing judge would say? - b.
-May the adjunct appear and testify before a legislative committee if asked to do so? - If so, what are the types of questions that the adjunct must refuse to answer? - For each category of refusal, what privilege will be claimed? - c.
-If the Government Accountability Office (GAO), for example, investigates the case, should the adjunct cooperate in the investigation? - What types of materials should the adjunct provide? - What materials are privileged?
-And what is the source of the privilege?

-8. Restrictions on Political Activity and Other Outside Activities
+May the neutral respond to inquiries about the case from legislators? - May the neutral say more to legislators than the appointing judge would say? - b.
+May the neutral appear and testify before a legislative committee if asked to do so? - If so, are there questions that the neutral may refuse to answer? - For each category of refusal, what privilege or other reason will be applicable? - c.
+If the Government Accountability Office (GAO), for example, investigates the case, should the neutral cooperate in the investigation? - What types of materials should the neutral provide? - What materials, if any, are privileged or confidential?
+And what is the source of the privilege or claim of confidentiality? - 8.
+Restrictions on Political Activity and Other Outside Activities

-Unlike a federal judge or judicial employee, a federal court-appointed master is not automatically required to refrain from partisan or non-partisan political activity.
+Unlike a federal judge or judicial employee, a federal court-appointed neutral is not automatically required to refrain from partisan or non-partisan political activity.
 CCUSJ, Compliance section, B (1).
-But when a master's role will be highly public, the master and appointing judge should consider whether it is necessary to limit the master's group memberships, political activity, and fiscal relationships to ensure actual and apparent neutrality.
+But when a neutral's role will be highly public, the neutral and appointing judge should consider whether it is necessary to limit the neutral's group memberships, political activity, and fiscal relationships to ensure actual and apparent neutrality.
 As mentioned above, a federal judge may choose to impose such restrictions.
-CCJE, Introduction ¶ 2.

 - a.
-Should the adjunct's partisan or non-partisan political activity be restricted? - b.
-If yes, should the activity of the adjunct's staff be similarly restricted?
+Should the neutral's partisan or non-partisan political activity be restricted? - b.
+If yes, should the activity of the neutral's staff be similarly restricted?